jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-7/section-3/chapter-3.md

 It would therefore be perfectly detestable.
 Our hearts would reject this perversion of sentiment with the most hatred and indignation.
 We would consider his mind as the very last and most dreadful stage of moral depravity. -->

-26 On the contrary, correct moral sentiments naturally appear laudable and morally good in some degree.
+{{< s v="26" >}} On the contrary, correct moral sentiments naturally appear laudable and morally good in some degree.

 A man whose censure and applause are always very accurately suited to the object even seems to deserve moral approbation.
 We admire his moral sentiments' delicate precision.
 They lead our own judgments.
 They even excite our wonder and applause because of their uncommon and surprising justness.

 We cannot be always sure that such a person's conduct would correspond to the precision of his judgments on the conduct of others.

 Virtue requires habit and resolution of mind, as well as delicacy of sentiment.

 Unfortunately, the habit and resolution are sometimes lacking where delicacy is most perfect.

 This disposition of mind may sometimes have imperfections.
 However, it is not grossly criminal.

 It is the happiest foundation on which the superstructure of perfect virtue can be built.
 Many men mean very well and seriously do their duty, despite the coarseness of their moral sentiments.

-27 The principle of approbation is not founded on any power of perception analogous to the external senses.
+{{< s v="27" >}} The principle of approbation is not founded on any power of perception analogous to the external senses.

 However, it may still be founded on a peculiar sentiment which answers only this one particular purpose.
 It may be pretended that approbation and disapprobation are feelings which arise in the mind on the view of characters and actions.